Bible translations into Scottish Gaelic: Digital editions

 The Scots Gaelic Bible was digitised by the Scottish Bible Society for the production of the New Testament diglot with the English NKJV in 2002.
 In 2016 Scots Gaelic Scriptures were placed online on BibleSearch (Bibles.org) and YouVersion.
-As well as the main Bible digitised editions of the Metrical Psalms, and the 2010 Gospel of John in the new translation are also available.
+As well as the main Bible digitised editions of the Metrical Psalms, and the New Testament from 2017 in the new translation are also available.